-Lake Blanche is one of the most beautiful destinations, but it is a challenging seven miles to get there.
-It is such a beautiful hike and if you’re up for a difficult hike, this is one of the best!
+Lake Blanche is one of the most beautiful destinations, but it is a challenging seven miles to get there and back.
+It is such a stunning hike and if you’re up for a difficult hike, this is one of the best!
 Part of what makes Lake Blanche so picturesque is striking Sundial Peak behind it.

 The trail begins at the Mill B Trailhead next to the bathrooms.
 This is a popular trail, so parking fills up quickly, especially on weekends.
 The beginning of the trail is paved and is the same as the accessible Mill B South Trail.
 A few minutes into the trail there is a sign and a trail that leads off to the right, towards Lake Blanche.